evan orticio

 output

-Orticio, E., Meyer, M., & Kidd, C. (under review).
-Exposure to detectable inaccuracies makes kids more diligent fact-checkers of novel claims. [preprint]
+Orticio, E., Meyer, M., & Kidd, C. (2024).
+Exposure to detectable inaccuracies makes children more diligent fact-checkers of novel claims.
+In Nature Human Behaviour. [journal link] [free link] [press release]

 Orticio, E., Martí, L., Bi, B., O’Shaughnessy, D., & Kidd, C. (in revision).
 Judgments and endorsements of political statements are influenced by speaker identity.